LIPS-scheme/lips/REFERENCE.md

 ```
 (append item ...)

-Function will create new list with eac argument appended to the end.
+Function that creates a new list with each argument appended end-to-end.
-It will always return new list and not modify it's arguments.
+It will always return a new list and not modify its arguments.
 ```

 ## append!
 ```
 (append! arg1 ...)

-Destructive version of append, it modify the list in place.
-It return
+Destructive version of append, it can modify the lists in place.
+It returns
-new list where each argument is appened to the end.
+a new list where each argument is appended to the end.
 It may modify
 lists added as arguments.
 ```